- 2 tbsp vegetable oil

 - 3 tbsp curry paste (or gluten-free alternative)

-- 8 large ripe tomato, 2 cut into wedges
+- 8 large ripe tomatoes, 2 cut into wedges

 A member of the nightshade family (along with aubergines, peppers and chillies), tomatoes are in…